High School Student Resume Template

 - PADI (scuba diving)

-- Four-year member of the cross country team, co-captain as a senior
+- Three-year member of the cross-country team, co-captain as a junior

-- Three-year member of the school newspaper staff, entertainment editor as a senior
+- Three-year member of the school newspaper staff, entertainment editor as a junior

 - Two-year member of the school’s Gay-Straight Alliance (GSA)